Amelia Browne

 Profile

-I am interested in the mechanisms that link biodiversity, mental health and wellbeing.
-My research broadly aims to explore the benefits and harms associated with exposure to and experiences of biodiversity in urban communities.
-The main focus of my project will be to compare perceptions of urban biodiversity between communities in Switzerland and Ghana, using participatory approaches.
+I am interested in the mechanisms that link biodiversity and human health/well-being.
+My research broadly aims to explore the benefits and harms associated with exposure to and experiences of biodiversity in urban communities in Switzerland and Ghana, using participatory approaches.

-This work will contribute to a wider project that focuses on urban resources managed as commons (‘COMMONPATHS’) to understand the emergence, organisation, effects, and conditions of success of various commonification processes.
+This work will contribute to a wider project - Commonpaths - focusing on urban resources managed as commons to understand the emergence, organisation and effects of various commonification processes.

 Research interests